An expression for the Homflypt polynomial and some applications: Introduction

-The torus links are much studied due to their uniformity, symmetry, and other properties.
-The torus links are characterized by the number of full rows of twists, $p$, together with the number of strands, $q$, denoted $K(p,q)$.
-Each row may be realized by a braid word, $\prod_{i=q-1}^1 \sigma_i = \sigma_{q-1} \cdots \sigma_1$, hereafter called $\alpha_{q-1}$.
-Hence $K(p,q)$, may be represented by the braid word, $\alpha_{q-1}^p$.
-The elementary torus links, denoted $T_p$, are those with two strands.
-The corresponding Conway polynomial is so central to the results of this paper that the lengthy expression, $\nabla_{K(p,2)}(z)$, will be shortened to $C_p(z)$ or even $C_p$.
-Among many other interesting properties of the Conway polynomial (Section~\ref{ConwayProperties}), $C_p(1)$ is the $p$-th Fibonacci number.
+The \textit{torus links} are characterized by the number of full rows of twists, $p$, together with the number of strands, $q$, denoted $K(p,q)$.
+Each row may be realized by a braid word, $\sigma_{q-1} \cdots \sigma_1$, hereafter called $\alpha_{q-1}$, so $K(p,q)= \widehat{\alpha_{q-1}^p}$.
+The \textit{elementary torus links}, denoted $T_p$, are those with two strands.
+The corresponding Conway polynomial is so central to the results of this paper that the lengthy expression, $\nabla_{T_p}(z)$, will be shortened to $C_p(z)$ or even $C_p$.